Mahun10/aws-resilient-infra/README.md

 ---

 ### 3. Container portability and faster deployments
-Containers also provide:
-- Reproducible deployments
-- Portable workloads
-- Faster updates and rollouts
-- Simplified application lifecycle management

-Because the application is packaged as a Docker image, **updates can be deployed rapidly** by pushing a new image to **ECR** and triggering a new deployment in **ECS**.
+Because the application is packaged as a Docker image, the application lifecycle management is simplified.
+Indeed **updates can be deployed rapidly** by pushing a new image to **ECR** and triggering a new deployment in **ECS**.

 ---